Dirndl - A look at the variety of traditional clothing

 We should also remember the production of dirndl dresses.
 Traditional dirndl dresses were mostly made by hand.
 Highly experienced seamstresses used their craftsmanship to perfect every detail.
 But over time, industrial production has also developed.
 Today, dirndl dresses are available in various price ranges and quality levels.

 The dirndl is also worn in a variety of ways.
-The classic style involves tucking the blouse neatly in and tying the bow perfectly.
+The classic style involves tucking the blouse neatly in and perfectly tying the bow.
 However, in modern times, there are also creative interpretations.
 Sometimes the blouse is worn loosely, or the bow is arranged in a special way to create a new and individual look.

 The Dirndl on the fashion stage